pratapashanumukhi-jpg/Py-Astra/README.md

  ```

 ### 4️⃣ API Configuration
-For API Key: Visit Google AI Studio to get your API key.
+* For API Key: Visit Google AI Studio to get your API key.
 Open main.py and replace:
 ```bash
 API_KEY = 'Your_api_key'
  ```
-For Model: If you want to use a different model than the default (gemini-pro), you can:
+* For Model: If you want to use a different model than the default (gemini-pro), you can:
-Visit the Google AI Studio to browse and select the model that best suits your needs.
+* Visit the Google AI Studio to browse and select the model that best suits your needs.

 ### ⚠️ Note:

-Google provides a free tier for Generative AI with limited monthly usage.
+* Google provides a free tier for Generative AI with limited monthly usage.

-If you exceed the free quota or use premium models, charges may apply.
+* If you exceed the free quota or use premium models, charges may apply.

-Use Responsibly, stay within free limits and avoid unexpected charges.
+* Use Responsibly, stay within free limits and avoid unexpected charges.

 ---

 ### 🧑‍💻 How Py Astra Works

-1.Listens to the user’s voice input
+* Listens to the user’s voice input

-2.Converts speech to text
+* Converts speech to text

-3.Sends query to Gemini AI
+* Sends query to Gemini AI

-4.Receives Python-based response
+* Receives Python-based response

-5.Converts text to speech and speaks back
+* Converts text to speech and speaks back

 ---

 ### 🚀 Usage
-1. Run the script:
+* Run the script:
  ```bash
    python Py Astra.py
  ```

-2.Speak your Python-related question when prompted.
+* Speak your Python-related question when prompted.

-3.Py Astra will respond with a spoken answer.
+* Py Astra will respond with a spoken answer.

-4.Say "explain in detail" or "give me more details" if you want a longer explanation.
+* Say "explain in detail" or "give me more details" if you want a longer explanation.

-5.Say "exit" anytime to stop the program.
+* Say "exit" anytime to stop the program.

 ---